shannonriester/Waggle/README.md

 #WAGGLE
+**_waggleon.surge.sh_**

 ##Elevator Pitch
 A location-based, social-media app that allows you to search for dog-friendly places, find cute dogs, and meet other local dog-lovers!

-### MVP
+## MVP
 1. Functional login/signup for (new) users
 2. Getting user's current location
-3. list of nearby locations - yelp search results (map is secondary)
+3. List of nearby locations - yelp search results (map is secondary)
-4. click to view an individual location
+4. Click to view an individual location
-  - url ex: `waggle.com/locations?name=AuditoriumShoresDogPark&lat=30.22&long=-97.75`
+  - url ex: `/search/?category=restaurant`
   - User can check-in (mark themselves as there)
   - Show users who checked-in at location within the last hour
 5. User can checkin to place

-#### Server-Side Collections
+## Server-Side Collections
 - Users
+- Matches
+  - Join matches between users and matches
+- Checkins
-- Checkins - join between users and locations (which are on foursquare)
+  - join between users and locations
   - Include user id, location id, time it was made
 - PlacesCollection